 Why do you get pretty adamant about saying you write science fiction?

 I'm actually fine with being called a speculative fiction writer (and call myself that as a shorthand for all I do within genre, as opposed to "straight" literary fiction).
-And while I have written fantasy, horror, and even mystery (my Channillo series is a traditional "cozy" mystery), I primarily write "medium-hard" science fiction.
+And while I have written fantasy, horror, and even mystery (my Channillo series, "Last End," is a traditional "cozy" mystery), I primarily write "medium-hard" science fiction.
 I'm obsessed with space travel and first contact, and while I use these topics to play with identity politics, my work is usually based on sound -- if not truly speculative -- science.
 It's gotten much, much better in the past few years, but there are still people who assume because I'm female-identified, I must write fantasy or soft, anthropological scifi.

 What's a Didikai?
 Why do you describe yourself as one?